83

 - Consider getting a life vest for your dog, especially if they are not great swimmers or tend to tire easily.

-One more thing, be sure to keep the lids tight on all chemical containers and clean up any chemical spills to prevent accidents with the family pet.
+Although dog drownings do occur, an area that is often overlooked when it comes to pools and pets are the chemicals used in the pool.
+Be sure to keep the lids tight on all chemical containers and clean up any chemical spills to prevent accidents with the family pet.

 Happy swimming to you and your dog!